How To Meal Prep :

 NOTE: Do you know your TDEE?
 How about your BMR?
 One of the things that could be discouraging is not knowing some of the most popular terms for meal prepping.
 Take a minute to review our Library of Terms to familiarize yourself with common language for health and wellness.

 Meal Prep 101 and a few things to consider before getting started:

 - Know your WHY and Write Out Your Goals?

 - Fat loss

 - Save money

 - Free up time during the week

-- Are these other things you need to achieve your goals?
+- Are there other things you need to achieve your goals?

-- i.e. Workout plan, meal prep containers, fitbit, calendar reminder on your phone
+- i.e. Workout plan, meal prep containers, digital scale, fitbit, calendar reminder on your phone

 - Do you have a system?